brimcg/visor/README.md

 ### For Makers:

 Help generate headbands for our urgent care providers!
-They deparately need your help.
+They deperately need your help.
 Here you will find:

 STL models for your slicer (PETG is recommended material):